arkovia/acts/constitution-act-2018.md

 - Empowered and effective employees

 ## Part 4: Genesis Council
-### Section 1: Preamble
+### Section 1: Creation and Preamble
-The Genesis Council is a council which consists of the national leaders of Arkovia, referred to as a Gen, or plurally as Gens
+There shall exist a Genesis Council EGI, which is a council which consists of the national leaders of Arkovia, referred to as a Gen, or plurally as Gens.

 ### Section 2: Responsibility of Genesis Council
 The responsibilities of the Genesis Council is to collectively: